aj3705/serverless-microservices/README.md

 ## <a name="u1"> Create the Resource Group

-   1. Login to Azure portal > In the top search bar start typing Resource Group > Click on Resource Group
+   1. Login to Azure portal > In the top search bar start typing Resource Group > click on Resource Group

       ![create resource group](./images/rg-create-1.jpeg)